 Most plates have designated areas for validation stickers.
 Yet despite this, motorists have found interesting ways to display the stickers–especially if there is no designated space.
 Add to that the rigors of the road, the accumulation of many years in some instances, as well as cases where the plate is used as a platform for a mini-bumper sticker, and you get “Unusual Sticker Situations.”

 I. Wrong Way

 Did the owners of these plates decide to be rebels or did they just pay close attention when it came to affixing stickers?
 We’ll never know.

 It’s a nation of free speech, and though we have bumper stickers, some folks use their plates.

 These Arkansas plates use the empty space at the bottom to inspire and promote freedom.

 A sticker for the Cleveland Police is used as a separator, though it partially covers the serial, on an Ohio plate.
-A University of Oregon decal dons the vanity plate at upper left, and it may or may not somehow combine with the letters, while another Oregon plate creates a Christmas tree.
-A Tennessee resident displays love of country while a Texas resident displays love of the NFL’s Kansas City Chiefs.
-The Virginia duo includes a vet’s personalized plate with a paw print to prove it, and a base celebrating America plastered with a New Zealand flag.
+The Virginia duo includes a Clemson grad’s personalized plate, and a base celebrating America plastered with a Hawaiian flag.